-Test 16: Column loads of 1DMajor floor load of 280 psf (1D + 8.4L)
+Test #14: Column loads of 0.9D South wind load of 10psf (0.9D + 0.5H)

-- Test 16-A: Column loads of 1D Major floor load of 370 psf Minor floor load of 280 psf (1D + 6.3L) - Test 17: Column load of 60 kips on four outer columns (1D + 7L) - Test 18: Column load of 0.9DSouth wind load of 10.5 psf (0.9D + 0.5H)
+- Test #15: Column loads of 0.9D West wind load of 16.5 psf (0.9D + 0.8H) - Test #16: Column loads of 1D Major floor load of 370 psf (1D+ 8.4L) - Test #16-A: Column load of 1D Major floor load of 280 psf Minor floor load of 280 psf (1D + 6.3L) - Test #17: Column load of 60 kips on four outer columns (1D + 7L) - Test #18: Column load of 0.9D South wind load of 10.5 psf (0.9D + 0.5H)

-7. Instrumentation
+7. INSTRUMENTATION

-A total of 98 electrical resistance instruments were used to monitor and record structural deformational behavior of the test model.
-These instruments are schematically located on figures 7.1 through 7.4.
+A total of ninety-eight electrical resistance instruments were used to monitor and record structural deformational behavior of the test model.
+These instruments are schematically located on Figures 7.1 through 7.4.

-Figure 7.1, an isometric view taken from the southwest of the model, shows the location of wall deformation measurement and load instruments.
-The instrument numbers correspond to channel designation of automatic data-acquisition equipment.
-Instrument No. 90, a semiconductor strain-gage pressure transducer, recorded the pressure of the hydraulic system used in simulating column axial loads.
+Figure 7.1, an isometric view taken from the southwest of the model, shows the location of load measurement and wall deformation instruments.
+The instrument numbers correspond to channel designation of automatic data acquisition equipment.
+Instrument No. 90, a semiconductor strain gage pressure transducer, recorded the pressure of the hydraulic system used in simulating column axial loads.
 Instrument No. 91 recorded the magnitude of horizontal loads.
 Initially this instrument was a load cell, but was subsequently replaced (after Test No. 5) by a pressure transducer.
 Instrument No. 91 was interchangeable in location, depending on the direction of horizontal forces.
 Instrument No. 92 was one of several secondary pressure transducers monitored during the tests to check horizontal force accuracy.
 Instrument No. 93, a pressure transducer, recorded the magnitude of uniformly distributed floor loads applied by air pressure.

-Instruments No. M1 through M7 represent measurement devices employed to check load applications.
+Instruments No. M1 through M7 represent measurement devices

+employed to check load applications.
 These instruments were not connected to the automatic scanner, but were manually monitored.
 M1 and M7 represent pressure transducers located in the associated hydraulic system, while M2 through M6 were load cells attached to the jacking rams.
 For each test, the pertinent load instrument and deformation linear variable differential transducers (LVDTs) were also recorded by an automatic X-Y plotter.

-The LVDTs in figure 7.1 recorded diagonal deformations of dry wall panels over the gage lengths shown.
-Gages No. 52, 54, 55, 56, and 57 designate LVDT's having readout intervals of 0.0001 in, while the remaining LVDT, gage No. 53, had an interval of 0.00001 in.
+The LVDTs in Figure 7.1 recorded diagonal deformations of dry wall panels over the gage lengths shown.
+Gage No. 52, 54, 55, 56, and 57 designate LVDT's having readout intervals of 0.0001 in., while the remaining LVDT, gage No. 53, had an interval of 0.00001 in.

 Figure 7.2 illustrates the northwest view of model instrumentation.
-Diagonal deformations were recorded by LVDT's No. 50, 51, 58, 59, 60, and 61, all with a 0.0001-in. readout interval.
-Horizontal deflections of the test structure were measured by LVDT's No. 43, 44, 45, 46, and 47 with a readout interval of 0.0001 in.
+Diagonal deformations were recorded by LVDT numbers 50, 51, 58, 59, 60, and 61, all with a 0.0001 in. readout interval.
+Horizontal deflections of the test structure were measured by LVDT No.'s 43, 44, 45, 46, and 47 with reading accuracy of 0.0001 in.

-Figure 7.3 is a plan view section showing vertical deflection transducers located under the second floor of the test structure.
-In addition, two transducers (No. 48 and 49) were positioned horizontally on the center main beam to record any differential movement relative to the ceiling slab.
-In general, the vertical transducer readout interval was 0.0001 in, excepting transducers located adjacent to columns read to the nearest 0.00001 in.
-Transducer readings were also checked by a dial gage deflectometer capable of reading 0.0001 in, which was read visually.
+Figure 7.3 is a plan view section showing vertical deflection transducers located under the 2nd floor of the test structure.
+In addition, two transducers (No.'s 48 and 49) were positioned horizontally on the center main beam to record any differential movement relative to the ceiling slab.
+In general, the vertical transducer readout interval was 0.0001 in., excepting transducers located adjacent to columns read to the nearest 0.00001 in.
+Transducer calibration was also checked by a 0.0001 in. dial gage deflectometer read manually.

-Figure 7.4 shows the location of 40 type A3 electrical resistance strain gages used to measure column concrete strains.
-The readout increment of these strain gages was 1 μ in/in (i.e., 0.000001 in/in).
+Figure 7.4 shows the location of forty type A3 electrical resistance strain gages used to measure column concrete strains.
+The readout increment of concrete strain gages was 1 micro-in/in (i.e., 0.000001 in/in).

-Calibration of load cells, pressure transducers, and deflection transducers was performed prior to testing of the structure.
+Calibration of load cells, pressure transducers and deflection transducers was performed prior to testing.